joosterman/Accurator/README.md

 Accurator
 =========

 Accurator is the demonstrator of the process of enrichment of Cultural Heritage data, specifically that of the Rijksmuseum.
+This repository contaions the frontend code that is based on the Google App Engine.
+Other components are added using HTTP calls.
-A live demo can be seen on http://rma-accurator.appspot.com.
+A live demo can be found at http://accurator.nl/.

 Available datasets
 ====